 Now, for the oscillator.
 Since we’re looking for a deep sound, I switched the wave to a sine-square and turned the wavetable position to about 3 o’clock.
 I made sure to send all of it into filter one and assigned the first envelope to the pitch.

-In addition, the filter consists of a daft lowpass filter.
+Also, the filter consists of a daft lowpass filter.
 You could substitute this for any lowpass filter but I feel this one has the best sound for what we’re doing.
 I also applied envelope 1 to the cutoff so that the harmonics pass through as the fundamental goes below our audible range of hearing.

 Again, like with the previous example, make sure the filters are in serial with the fader on the left.